liujf69/IPP-Net-Parsing/README.md

 # Citation
 ```
 @inproceedings{ding2023integrating,
-  author={Ding, Runwei and Wen, Yuhang and Liu, Jinfu and Dai, Nan and Meng, Fanyang and Liu Mengyuan},
+  author={Ding, Runwei and Wen, Yuhang and Liu, Jinfu and Dai, Nan and Meng, Fanyang and Liu, Mengyuan},
   title={Integrating Human Parsing and Pose Network for Human Action Recognition},
   booktitle={Proceedings of the CAAI International Conference on Artificial Intelligence (CICAI)},
   year={2023}